DTM-software-engineering-BOOKBUDDY-AI/report/sections/03-design/index.md

     *   **Server to Database:** Connection string in Flask config (`config.py`, likely using `localhost` or a specific hostname/IP if separate).
     *   **Server to Google Books API:** Uses the fixed base URL (`https://www.googleapis.com/books/v1`) defined in `services/google_books.py`.
     *   *(Future):* Service Discovery might be used if deploying microservices.
 Load Balancers would distribute traffic across multiple web server instances.
-*   **UML Deployment Diagram (Simplified):**

-    ```mermaid
-    deploymentDiagram
-        node "User Device" as UserDevice {
-            artifact "Browser" as Browser
-        }

-        node "Bookbuddy Server" as AppServer {
-            artifact "Flask Application" as FlaskApp
-            node "Database" as DBNode {
-              artifact "SQL Database" as DB
-            }
-            FlaskApp -->> DB : Connects
-        }

-        node "Google Cloud" as GoogleCloud {
-            artifact "Google Books API" as GoogleAPI
-        }

-        Browser ->> FlaskApp : HTTP/S
-        FlaskApp ->> GoogleAPI : HTTPS API Calls

-    ```
-    *(Note: In production, the DB might be a separate node, and there could be multiple AppServer nodes behind a load balancer).*

 ## 3. Modelling